noelmcloughlin/linkml-project-copier/README.md

   * **Poetry Dynamic Versioning Plugin**:

     This plugin automatically updates certain version strings in your generated project when you publish it.
 Your generated project will automatically be set up to use it.
 Install it by running:

     ```shell
-    poetry self add "poetry-dynamic-versioning[plugin]"
+    pipx inject poetry "poetry-dynamic-versioning[plugin]"
     ```

   * **copier**

     Copier is a tool for generating projects based on a template (like this one!).
     It also allows re-configuring the projects and to keep them update if the original template changes.
+    To insert dates into the template, copier requires [jinja2_time](https://github.com/hackebrot/jinja2-time) in the copier environment.
-Install it with pipx by running:
+    Install both with pipx by running:
     ```shell
     pipx install copier
+    pipx inject copier jinja2_time
     ```

   * **just**